U.S. Military Power

 The balance among Active, Reserve, and Guard elements is beyond the scope of this study.
 Our focus here is on establishing a minimum benchmark for the capacity needed to handle a two-MRC requirement.

-We conducted a review of the major defense studies (1993 BUR, QDR reports, and independent panel critiques) that are publicly available,11 as well as modern historical instances of major wars (Korea, Vietnam, Gulf War, Operation Iraqi Freedom), to see whether there was any consistent trend in U.S. force allocation.
+We conducted a review of the major defense studies (1993 BUR, QDR reports, and independent panel critiques) that are publicly available,13 as well as modern historical instances of major wars (Korea, Vietnam, Gulf War, Operation Iraqi Freedom), to see whether there was any consistent trend in U.S. force allocation.
 The results of our review are presented in Table 6.
 To this we added 20 percent, both to account for forces and platforms likely to be unavailable and to provide a strategic reserve to guard against unforeseen demands.
-Summarizing the totals, this Index concluded that a two-MRC capable Joint Force would consist of:
+Summarizing the totals, this Index concluded that a Joint Force capable of dealing with two MRCs simultaneously or nearly simultaneously would consist of:

 - Army: 50 BCTs.